 Soil and Compost

-For an extra bit of nitrogen for your plants, sprinkle coffee grounds into the soil or mix it in.
-It will improve the pH balance.
-Coffee grounds also attract worms which are great to have when trying to break down a compost.
+If you'd like to add an extra bit of nitrogen to your plants, sprinkle coffee grounds into the soil or mix it in and it can improve the pH balance.
+Coffee grounds also attract worms which are great to have when producing your own compost at home.

-Every now and then you have a colony of feral cats or a neighbor's cat that comes around and uses the restroom in your yard.
-Or maybe he's chewing up your plants and digging things up, which cats tend to do to claim the area as their own.
+Do you live in an apartment complex?
+Perhaps a city with a stray animal problem?
+Every now and then you may have a colony of feral cats, or a neighbor's cat that comes around and uses the restroom in your yard.
+Maybe he's chewing up your plants and digging things up, which cats tend to do to claim the area as their own.
+Sprinkling coffee grounds around your home can fend off stray kitties.
 You can also use citrus fruits such as orange and lemon peels to keep cats away.

 If you're a blonde wishing to be a brunette, or you're looking for some streaks, don't damage your hair with chemical products.
 Rub wet coffee grounds throughout your hair, wrap your head in a plastic bag, and let it set for about an hour.
 Time depends on hair length.